 Illinois is rising in the ranks of gambling-friendly markets.
 The Prairie State has long had casinos and racetracks.
 Now, it’s staged to become a gambling leader with the introduction of Illinois online sports betting.

-BetRivers was the first online sportsbook in Illinois.
-The sportsbook launched in June 2020, making it the first online sports betting site to come to the Land of Lincoln.
+The BetRivers Sportsbook launched in June 2020, making it the first online sports betting site to come to the Land of Lincoln.

 Governor J.B.
-Pritzker legalized sports betting in Illinois when he signed a gambling expansion bill in the last year.
+Pritzker legalized sports betting in Illinois when he signed a gambling expansion bill.
 The bill also included provisions that allow for six new casinos to be built in Illinois.
+Although the original bills required new bettors to complete registration in person at a casino or retail sportsbook, this requirement has been suspended at least through January 9, 2021.
+This means bettors can complete the registration process entirely online.

 Legal Online Sportsbooks In Illinois